Nový Jičín: History

 The first written mention of Nový Jičín is from 1313, however it was probably founded around 1280.
 It was established as the economic centre of the Starý Jičín estate.
-It was a property of Lords of Kravaře and later of the Zierotin family.
+It was a property of the Lords of Kravaře and later of the Zierotin family.

 Žerotínský Castle was originally part of the town fortifications, the construction of which began in the 1380s and continued in the early 16th century.
 During the rule of Bedřich of Zierotin (1533–1541), the castle was rebuilt into a Renaissance residence.

 In 1620, Frederick V promoted Nový Jičín to a royal town.
 The town was decimated by Thirty Years' War and by large fires in 1768 and 1773.
+The town was in 1790 the headquarters of the Austrian field-marshal Loudon, who died here in the same year and is buried in the parish church.

 In the 19th century, the Jewish population returned to the town and large textile factories were established.
 The hatter industry has flourished and Nový Jičín is still today called the "town of hats".
-During the industrialization in the mid-19th century, two town gates and most turrets and attic of the castle were demolished.
+During the industrialisation in the mid-19th century, two town gates and most turrets and attic of the castle were demolished.
 Only two defense towers were left in memory.

 Until 1918, the town was part of Austria-Hungary, head of the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

-After the end of World War I, by 24 November 1918, the town became part of the Czechoslovak Republic.

 The German population was expelled in 1945.